 As technology becomes more sophisticated, so do cyber criminals and the tactics that they employ.
 As a result, the frequency of ransomware is becoming more prevalent and increasingly expensive for businesses to prevent, mitigate, and recover from when they don’t have cloud backups.
+The need for ransomware attack protection is becoming non negotiable.

 The new challenge facing IT and security industries is the arrival of insidious forms of ransomware that in addition to attacking the live production environment, also target and infect backups.
 This type of ransomware comes in a variety of deployments and entry points, and can corrupt or infect the backup environment in such a way that malware is still present when the backup is used for recovery.
 As a result, the live production environment is re-infected, and the attacker can attempt to re-ransom the victimized company.